From Fostering Proactive Behavior to Nurturing Environmental Values. Care is the Connecting Keyword.

 We should all listen to the elephant's advice.
 Learning to be friends means caring for others and being treated the same way.
 We certainly want children to learn that.
 Maybe before we can teach that, we need to set an example and care for the world.
 Reciprocity is the name of the game.
 That's the way to create a win-win solution.

-Check out Creative Children Like the Animals of the World - SEL, PBL and STEAM book.
+Check out Creative Children Like the Animals of the World - our best children's book social emotional learning.

 You can also find the story in Raising Creative Thinkers Series: Mother Nature, if you want a short and simple book.